RT-LOC/docs/docs/getstarted/pro_positioning_getting_started.md

 Whenever all is is right, the numbers in the column DecaNr should turn right.
 This means data of these nodes is received.

 ### Floorplan
-Now let's turn to visualising the data.
-Press the screen 'Floor'.
+Now let's try visualizing the data.
+Open the 'Floor' view from the menu.

 #### Anchor Coordinates
 Before we can track the tags, we need to know where the anchors are.